lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_2/Readme.md

 ```

-5. Save the plugin into the map pluginsForDevices to be used later when loading the model.
+5. The created plugin is stored into the map pluginsForDevices to be used later when loading the model.

 ```cpp
    pluginsForDevices[deviceName] = plugin;